hannestschofenig/draft-tschofenig-emu-pqpake/draft-tschofenig-emu-pqpake.md

   provisioning verifiers.

 Verifier handling:
-: The server stores the CPaceOQUAKE+ verifier, salt, and KEM public key.
-  The password-derived seed used to derive the KEM key pair MUST NOT be stored by the server.
+: The server stores the CPaceOQUAKE+ verifier, salt, and password-confirmation KEM public key.
+The password-derived seed used to derive the password-confirmation KEM key pair MUST NOT be stored by the server.
 Registration and reprovisioning are outside this method and need channel authentication and integrity protection.
 The memory-hard password stretching used by CPaceOQUAKE+ hardens password-derived verifier material against offline guessing after verifier compromise; it does not replace online rate limiting for EAP